 Make a plan for unexpected money.
 If you get a bonus or commission at work, create an initial partition for that money.
-Perhaps you can save 50%, use 30% to pay off debts and then spend the other 20% your wants.
+Perhaps you can save 50%, use 30% to pay off debts, and then spend the other 20% on your wants.

 Plan what you want to do with your tax refund as well.
 This is not going to be a strict guideline, but it helps you stay on course and not lose track of your financial goals.

 A financial crisis always happens at the most unexpected times and you don’t want to be caught off guard.
 No matter where you are in life today, it is essential to have an emergency fund to have something to tap into to tide over the unthinkable.

 Instead of going into debt or spending those savings you so carefully piled up for a vacation or major home improvement project, the emergency fund gives you some cushion to keep your finances intact despite disruptions.